-Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
+As a parent, it is important for you to be aware of warning signs that could indicate a child may have been or is being sexually abused, Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
 A person who compels or encourages a child to engage in sexual conduct commits abuse.
 It is illegal to make or possess child pornography or to display such material to a child.
-Anyone who suspects that a child has been or may be abused or neglected has a legal responsibility, under state law, for reporting the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).

-Possible physical warning signs of sexual abuse could be difficulty sitting or walking, pain in the genital areas, and claims of stomachaches and headaches.
-Behavioral indicators may include verbal references or pretend games of sexual activity between adults and children, fear of being alone with adults of a particular gender, or sexually suggestive behavior.
-Emotional warning signs to be aware of include withdrawal, depression, sleeping and eating disorders, and problems in school.
+Possible physical, behavioral, and emotional warning signs or sexual abuse include:

+- Difficulty sitting or walking;

+- Pain in the genital areas;

+- Claims of stomachaches and headaches;

+- Verbal references or pretend games of sexual activity between adults and children;

+- Fear of being alone with adults or a particular gender;

+- Sexually suggestive behavior;

+- Withdrawal;

+- Depression'

+- Sleeping and eating disorders; and

+- Problems in School.